nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 1. **Central design system** easily maintainable from the same place
 1. **Zero boilerplate** due to strict separation of concerns

 Nue actually _enforces_ you to external design system.
-Tight coupling in any form: CSS-in-JS, class name abuse, component-specific `<style>` elements, inline `style` attributes, or cryptic utility classes like `size-[max(100%,2.75rem)] are systematically eliminated.
+Tight coupling in any form: CSS-in-JS, class name abuse, component-specific `<style>` elements, inline `style` attributes, or cryptic class name values like `size-[max(100%,2.75rem)]` are systematically eliminated.

 ## Scalability